rust-embedded/embedonomicon/src/soc-support.md

 ### Flash Algorithms

 [Flash Algorithms](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/flashAlgorithm.html)
-are integrated with debugging tools like `probe-rs`.
+are integrated with debugging tools like [probe-rs](https://probe.rs).
 They facilitate and speed up firmware programming and debugging, streamlining development workflows.
 Providing well-supported FlashAlgos will enhance the integration with these tools and improve the overall developer experience.

 ### Vendor Tooling